We will be following the New York State Common Core Learning Standards and the 5th gradeCurriculum Modules for English Language Arts.

-Each week in English/Language Arts, students will have a combination of spelling, grammar and writing lessons.
-Regular homework will be assigned in both spelling and grammar.
+In English, students will have a combination of writing, spelling and grammar lessons with the greatest emphasis being placed on writing.
+Regular homework will be assigned.
 Please check your child's planner nightly to confirm what assignment(s) need to be completed.
-Homework will be posted on a homework board in the classroom as well as posted on the class website under: Daily Assignments and Classroom Calendar.
-If homework is not turned in by the due date, your child will be expected to stay after school for ELT (Extended Learning Time) to make up the assignment.
+Homework will be posted on a homework board in the front of the classroom.
+If homework is not turned in by the due date, students may only receive partial credit for an assignment.
+Your child may also stay after school for ELT (Extended Learning Time) for help or to make up an assignment.

-In order to better fulfill the requirements of the New York State Common Core Learning Standards (CCLS), the ABC team has made a few changes to our ELA program for the coming school year.
+Spelling In order to better fulfill the requirements of the New York State Common Core Learning Standards (CCLS), the 5th grade team has made a few changes to our English Language Arts program for the upcoming school year.

-It is our plan to incorporate an even greater amount of time on writing and grammar than in the past.
-As a result, we have chosen 3-4 lessons from each Spelling unit that directly correlate to the CCLS instead of the typical 5 lessons plus a review unit.
-We feel this approach will benefit the students by allowing us to dedicate more time toward developing writing skills.
+An even greater amount of time will be devoted to writing and grammar than in the past.
+As a result, we have chosen lessons that directly correlate with the CCLS.
+We feel this approach will benefit the students in allowing us to dedicate more time toward developing writing skills.

 31, 33, 34, 35

-We will be utilizing the East Aurora Writing Rubrics that are posted on my web page under Writing Rubrics.
-These rubrics incorporate the principles of both 6 Traits of Writing and Step Up to Writing.
+We will be utilizing the East Aurora Writing Rubrics that are posted on my webpage under Writing Rubrics.
+These rubrics incorporate the principles of both Step Up to Writing and the 6 Traits of Writing.

-Prewriting: Finding a topic, narrow it down, and mapping out a plan.
+Prewriting: Finding a topic, narrowing it down, and mapping out a plan.

 Revising: Topics and ideas come into focus.
 Adding or subtracting single words, phrases or paragraphs.